State-by-State Childcare Tax Credit Guide

 Official site: Tennessee Department of Revenue

-Tennessee no longer taxes wage income in the traditional way, so childcare tax relief typically comes from the federal credit.
-Our federal guide walks through that in detail.
+Tennessee no longer taxes wage income in the traditional way, so childcare tax relief is generally centered on the federal credit rather than a separate broad state income tax credit.
+Our federal guide walks through that process in detail.

 Texas